-Rule 6A-6.03019 F.A.C., Special Instructional Programs for Students Who Are Gifted, specifies that a student must evidence a need for a special program and expands that in section (3) to state "need for a special instructional program."
-The EP team makes this determination based on all information compiled and presented to the team.
-The team may consider test scores and evaluation data and feedback from the general education setting including class performance, feedback from the parent, information from the checklist, indication that the student is capable of performing at a higher level of conceptualization and perception based on assessments and/or observable divergent behaviors, distinguishing awards or recognitions.
+Rule 6A-6.03019 F.A.C., Special Instructional Programs for Students Who Are Gifted, specifies that a student must evidence a need for a special program and expands that in section (3) Procedures for student evaluation.
+The minimum evaluations for determining eligibility are the following: (a) "Need for a special instructional program; (b) Characteristics of the gifted; (c) intellectual development; and, (d) May include those evaluation procedures specified in an approved district plan to increase the participation of students form under-represented groups in programs for the gifted."
+The EP team makes the need for a special instructional program determination based on all information compiled and presented to the team.
+The team may consider test scores and evaluation data and feedback from the general education setting including class performance, feedback from the parent, information from the checklist, indication that the student is capable of performing at a higher level of conceptualization, and perception based on assessments and/or observable divergent behaviors, distinguishing awards or recognitions.